-Although you want to strike while the iron is hot, opening a thrift store is a complex process.
-Whether you’re an individual thinking about starting a small business or a nonprofit looking to supplement your fundraising efforts, following these steps will help you confidently start the process of opening your thrift store.
+Although you want to strike while the iron is hot, opening a thrift store is a complex process that should be done with care.
+Whether you’re an individual thinking about starting a small business or a nonprofit looking to supplement your fundraising efforts, following these steps will help you confidently start the process of opening your thrift store in 2025.

 A thrift store is a retailer that sells used or secondhand items, usually at a lower price than new items.
 Some thrift stores focus on a single type of item, whereas others offer a variety.
 Here are a few examples of the items thrift stores usually sell: